NicoJuicy/LearnML/ml/dimensionality_reduction.md

   4. Less dimensions allow usage of algorithms unfit for a large number of dimensions
   5. Removes redundant features and noise.

-## Feature Selection and Feature Engineering for dimensionality reduction

-Dimensionality reduction could be done by feature selection methods as well as feature engineering methods.

-_Feature selection_ is the process of identifying and selecting relevant features for your sample.

-_Feature engineering_ is manually generating new features from existing features by applying some transformation or performing some operation on them.

 ---------